 Anglers are encouraged to check the trout stocking schedule for the district near you, or contact individual district offices for the latest stocking information.
-Trout stocking schedules will be updated every Friday between March and Memorial Day in May.
+Trout stocking schedules will be updated every Friday between the end of March and Memorial Day in May.

 Fall Trout Stocking varies each year.
 Stocking takes place during a 2-week period (depending on water temperatures), beginning in the last week of September and ending before Columbus Day weekend.
 Due to the short stocking season, fall stocking activity will not be posted on the website’s stocking schedule.
 Contact your local DFW office for details on fall stocking in your area or the area you are interested in.
 See the Trout Stocked Waters page for a list of Massachusetts waters that are usually stocked in the fall.

 Fresh water anglers are reminded that the use of lead sinkers and lead jigs weighing less than one ounce, regardless of whether they are painted, coated with rubber, covered by attached "skirts" or some other material, is prohibited.
 More info...